enriest/FakeScope/GUIDE.md

 3. Click "Run Analysis"
 4. Should see model score, Google fact checks (if API key set), and explanation

+**Note**: The app will open automatically in your browser at http://localhost:8501 (or similar port).

 Press `Ctrl+C` in terminal to stop.

 ### 2.7 Test FastAPI Backend